scm-manager/website/content/posts/2020-06-18-scm-manager-2-1-0/index.md

   - scm-manager
   - release
 displayToc: true
+description: With the release of 2.0.0 we did not stop.
+We just took a deep breath and continued doing what we love most.
+So here it is, version 2.1.0 of SCM-Manager, bringing to you some really nice new features.
 ---

 With the release of 2.0.0 we did not stop.
 We just took a deep breath and continued doing what we love most.
 So here it is, version 2.1.0 of SCM-Manager, bringing to you some really nice new features.